manish8561/ai_chat_bot_saas/README.md

 Node Version 20.16.0 or more
 Docker

+### Guide to get Open AI keys
+Go this link [Open AI](https://platform.openai.com/docs/) register there and create user keys and organization keys for the project.

 ### Installation
 Goto to backend folder in the terminal and run following command:
 ```bash